 The family dog was investigating the early morning light and noise in the kitchen, his tail wagging.
 There had always been a warm spot in Bob’s heart for dogs in general, and this animal specifically, as the family pet.
 Distracted, he silently ambled the twenty feet across the kitchen to pet him and scratch his ears affectionately.

 The eggs, bacon grease, and range were forgotten.

 The burners were on HIGH and by the time Bob noticed, ten or so minutes later, flames were licking the ceiling from the two highly flammable lard sources.
 The high-pitched smoke alarms blared nonstop.

-The grease fire possessed sufficient heat, smoke, and intensity that when Marie awoke a few minutes later to the smell of burning paint and plastic, along with the insistent clanging of smoke alarms, she became hysterical and called 911 for the fire department.
+The grease fire possessed sufficient smoke, and intense heat that when Marie awoke a few minutes later to the smell of burning paint and plastic, along with the insistent clanging of smoke alarms, she became hysterical and called 911 for the fire department.

 How could this have happened?
 Bob wondered.
 I’m hungry!

 Marie got a serious scare, and a new kitchen, out of that experience.

 Robert Sean Hanlon was a 6’4”, 260-lb, retired, ex-New York street cop of Irish descent.
 Sixty seven years old, details of arrests made thirty years ago were remembered but he couldn’t recall what had been for lunch.
 In good physical health, his brain had stopped making new memories, making him forgetful.